Swekshakakkar/python_30day_challenge/README.md

-# python_30day_challenge

-# day1
+# 30Days_of_Python

-this is my day one in this 30 days python project series. today i made a normal rock paer scissor game using basic coding in python. used random , center.(100) , if elif else ( conditional statement). this is not good because it is not runing again and again because i did't use loop in this but i will upadate it tommorrow more perfectly. happy to complete my day one!!!!
+This is my Day 1 in this 30 Days Python Project Series.
+Today, I created a simple Rock Paper Scissors game using basic Python concepts.

+- **Concepts Used:** `random`, `center(100)`, and conditional statements using `if`, `elif`, and `else`.
+- **Progress:** Successfully built my first mini Python game.
+- **Learning:** The game is not running continuously yet because I haven't used loops in it.
+I realized how important loops are for making programs more interactive.
+- **Goal:** Tomorrow, I will improve this project by adding loops and making the game work more smoothly.

+Happy to complete my Day 1!! 🚀🐍